rixav77/career_conversation/README.md

 Welcome to my **Interactive Career Avatar**!

-Instead of reading a static PDF resume, you can now have a conversational interview with an AI version of me.
+Instead of reading a static PDF resume, you can now have a conversational interview with an **AI version of me**.
 This virtual avatar has been trained on my professional background, skills, and experiences to answer your questions in real-time.

 ### 🔗 [Click here to chat with the Avatar Live!](https://huggingface.co/spaces/rishavk77/career_conversation)